seezee/Five-Star-Ratings-Shortcode/readme.txt

 Feel free to send a donation to my [Paypal account](https://paypal.me/messengerwebdesign?locale.x=en_US).
 Or buy me a beer if you’re in town.

+== Translations ==

+* English: Default language, always included

+Would you like to help translate Five-Star Ratings Shortcode into your own language?
+[You can do that here!](https://translate.wordpress.org/projects/wp-plugins/five-star-ratings-shortcode)

 == Dependencies ==

 This plugin includes these third-party libraries in its package.